AghazadaTofiq/Frontend-Javascript-SlotMachine/README.md

 Welcome to the Smiley Slot Machine project!
 This simple slot machine game is implemented using mainly JavaScript, with additional HTML5 and CSS3 for the user interface.

-**Note: This project is not fully developed.
-Further enhancements and polishing are planned for future updates.**

 ## Features

 - **Rolling Reels:** Users can roll the slot machine reels by pushing the "Roll" button.